4 Star Records: Patsy Cline

 On September 30, 1954, singer Patsy Cline signed a recording contract with 4 Star.
-However, not a single one of Cline's subsequent recordings for 4 Star appeared on the 4 Star label; instead they appeared on Decca Records, and Decca's subsidiary Coral Records, under a special licensing agreement through 4 Star.
+However, none of Cline's subsequent recordings for 4 Star appeared on the 4 Star label; instead they appeared on Decca Records, and Decca's subsidiary Coral Records, under a special licensing agreement through 4 Star.
 Cline's 4 Star contract expired on September 30, 1960, at which point Decca was able to take full advantage of Cline's services in the two-and-a-half years left to her.